renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Built The Home, Sign and Sign up Page, a some other components like the MovieItem, Buttons, Input and Header.

 **Thoughts:** So far so good, didn't find any issues (only a scroll that spent a couple of hours trying to make it work, and I did).

+### Day 14: July 18, 2022

+**Today's Progress**: Built The New Movie page, along with other components like the tag.

+**Thoughts:** The most difficult page to built so far, a lot of stylization to be made and new components